elzaksspro/docs/v2.0/admin/configuration/README.md

 	* __'level' (optional):*__ restricts loglevel of current facility.
 Permissible values: debug, warning, info, error
 	* __'process' (optional): allows you to separate logs from different parts of FileSender into separate logfiles, for example the REST logfile gets huge.
 Permissible values: CLI, GUI, REST, WEB, CRON, FEEDBACK, MISC, INSTALL, UPGRADE.
 Comma-separated list.
 	* __'
 *__*Available targets:*__
 	* __'type' => 'file'__ logs to a file.
 You must specify a path.
 You can optionally specify log file rotation with 'rotate' => '<value>', where value can be hourly, daily, weekly, monthly, yearly.
 	* __'type' => 'syslog'__ logs to syslog.
 	* __'type' => 'errror_log'__ logs to the default PHP log facility as defined in your webserver's PHP module.</span>

 <span style="background-color:orange">* __*Examples:*__</span>
 examples for tpye file with different log rotations examles for type syslog

 <span style="background-color:orange"> OR
 Array( array ( type => String (errorlog,syslog,file,callable) path => String rotate => String ) )
 mandatory: no
 type: array of arrays.
 Each one is definition of a target.
 Each target has a type and if needed optional parameters.
 default: type file.
 Note: if you define your own, it will _overwrite_ the default setting, not add it to the array.
 If you want to keep basic logging and add syslog you must add _both_. array (
 'type' => 'file', (permissible values?) (file, syslog, error_log (log using default php facility, puts logs in apache error logs, callable
 'path' => '<something>/logs/'
 'rotate' => hourly (permissible values?) (
-' process' => CLI, GUI or REST (can ask to only get logs from specific parts of FileSender, so you can separate your logs between different componentes.
+'process' => CLI, GUI or REST (can ask to only get logs from specific parts of FileSender, so you can separate your logs between different componentes.
 Maybe hourly logs with REST service (they get huge)

 mandatory parameter is 'type'.
 Permissible values file, syslog, error_log

 type syslog.  indent, facility.
 Facility sets the syslog facility used.
 Standard PHP syslog function parameters

 callable (advanced): "I give you something you can call to log".
 There is one mandatory parameter "callback" which must be a php function.
 That will be called every time you want to log something.
 Level and process can be set as well.
 When it's called it will get the message to log and the current process.
 1st argument will be message, 2nd argument process type.
 Can name them A and B.  CAn be useful if you're searching for a particular error or for example use remote log facility.
 Search for particular error: write specific function to catch specific errors and drop an email when it happens.

 different options for different types.</span>

 ###maintenance
 * __description:__ when true, switches the FileSender instance in maintenance mode.
 This allows to interrupt the service for a database upgrade or webserver restart without breaking ongoing uploads.

    When switched on:
 	* all pages are replaced with the maintenance page
 	* webservice returns specific exception to all requests
 	* clients display a popup explaining what happens
 	* clients pause uploads and put all requests they were about to make in a stack
 	* clients starts to query the server on a regular basis to see if maintenance ended (server responding with no exception status)
 	* when server exits maintenance mode clients restart uploading and run stacked requests and remove maintenance popup
 * __mandatory:__ no
 * __type:__ boolean
 * __default:__ false
 * __available:__ since version 2.0
 * __1.x name:__
 * __comment:__

 ###statlog_lifetime
 * __description:__ The statlog is kept in the database and contains everything needed to produce usage statistics.
 This directive defines maximum lifetime of statslog entries (in days) after which they get deleted.  <span style="background-color:orange">point to more text detailing what is actuallly logged in the statlog!</span>
 * __mandatory:__ no